Top 30 Data Engineering Interview Questions and Answers

 3. Explain the ETL process.

-- Extract: Pull data from various sources (APIs, databases, flat files).
+- Extract: Collect raw data from various sources

-- Load: Insert the transformed data into a target system like a data warehouse.
+- Load: Push the cleaned data into the destination system

 4. What is the difference between OLTP and OLAP systems?